quibbble/tsuro/src/components/rules.md

 5. Play continues clockwise around the board.

 ## How to Play 🚀
-Here's what you do on your turn:
+What to do on your turn:

 1. **Play a Path Tile:** Choose one of your Path Tiles and put it on the board.
 Connect it to where your token is now.